-The population of the Bulgarian side of the co-operation area is ageing over the last years following the national trend and the ageing index for 2019 is close to the country's average one.
+Over the last years the population of the Bulgarian side of the co-operation area is ageing, following the national trend and the ageing index for 2020 is close to the country's average one.
 As a result, human potential for the economic development especially in rural areas of the Bulgarian side is decreasing since the working-age population accounts for less than two thirds.

-The border area of the Republic of North Macedonia also faces ageing of the population in the last years.
-The population in 2018 within the different age groups is close to the country's average.
+The border area of North Macedonia also faces ageing of the population in the last years.
+The population in 2020 within the different age groups is close to the country's average.
 Nevertheless the share of working-age population (within the range 15-65) is more than two thirds of the total one.